 In my personal experience, when I started to use progesterone at about the age of 45, most of the lumps in my breasts disappeared.
 I had been getting yearly mammograms and suffered with premenstrual tender breasts for about 20 years prior.
 Dr. Eugene Shippen recommended the addition of iodine for me and the last, largest lump disappeared.
 He calls this lumpy affliction “cauliflower breasts.”

 The presence of any lumps in the breasts, or cyclical breast tenderness or pain, should be explored.
-A self-exam is the starting point.
+A self-exam is the starting point for promoting breast health.
 A breast self-exam can be enhanced by using breast exam pads, which are actually FDA-approved devices consisting of two plastic sheets that sandwich liquid between them.
 When you use these pads during a breast self-exam, your fingers are able to detect even more subtle changes in the texture of your breast tissue.
 If you think you feel something unusual in your breast, trust your gut and get it checked by your healthcare practitioner.